 A resident student in grade 6 or above who is currently expelled by another school district or public school academy for making a bomb threat or similar threat may request to enroll in the District.
 The Superintendent or designee will consider the request, along with any information the Superintendent or designee determines relevant.
 The Superintendent or designee may either grant or deny the request.
-The Superintendent or designee may either grant or deny the request.
 The Superintendent's decision is final.